sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 19-02-2018

+- https://github.com/funfix/funfix The great author of monix is writting a fp library for js/ts inspired by monix and cats.
+Pretty sure it's a good quality!

 # 16-02-2018

 - https://randomascii.wordpress.com/2018/02/04/what-we-talk-about-when-we-talk-about-performance/ A 90% reduction in time is a ten-times speedup.
 We often say "90% faster" (because we optimized something and get a 90% reduction in time) when it's truly 900% faster.
 So we should never use this formulation.